San Francisco recalls 3 members of city’s school board | Times Leader

 “The voters of this city have delivered a clear message that the school board must focus on the essentials of delivering a well-run school system above all else,” Mayor London Breed said in a statement.
 “San Francisco is a city that believes in the value of big ideas, but those ideas must be built on the foundation of a government that does the essentials well.”

-Breed will now appoint board replacements to serve until another election in November.
+Breed will now appoint board replacements who will serve until another election in November.

 The election was the first recall in San Francisco since 1983, since a failed attempt to remove then-Mayor Dianne Feinstein.